solana-foundation/developer-content/content/guides/getstarted/how-to-create-a-token.md

 which allows us to simplify the process a little.

 <Callout type="note">
-The steps in this guide are for Token Extensions Program, i.e. program ID `TokenzQdBNbLqP5VEhdkAS6EPFLC1PHnBqCXEpPxuEb`.
+The steps in this guide are for the Token Extensions Program, i.e. program ID `TokenzQdBNbLqP5VEhdkAS6EPFLC1PHnBqCXEpPxuEb`.
 This Token Extensions program simplified making tokens because metadata - like the token name, symbol and the URI for the file that describes images - can be [stored directly on the token mint](https://explorer.solana.com/address/mntTymSqMU4e1NEDdxJ9XoPN4MitCgQ7xxGW6AuRAWQ?cluster=devnet).

 The older Token Program, i.e. program ID